quii/learn-go-with-tests/io.md

 store := &FileSystemPlayerStore{database}
 ```

-In you run the test it should pass and now we can delete `InMemoryPlayerStore`. `main.go` will now have compilation problems which will motivate us to now use our new store in the "real" code.
+If you run the test it should pass and now we can delete `InMemoryPlayerStore`. `main.go` will now have compilation problems which will motivate us to now use our new store in the "real" code.

 ```go
 package main